Computer Science

 Get to work.
 Grab a cup of coffee, some water.
 Possibly breakfast.

 Sit down at my desk.
-Log into my computer, looks at i3wm.
+Log into my computer, look at i3wm.

 Launch a new terminal session. ranger.
 Enter.
 Navigate to project. nvim.
 Enter.